razerofficial/CChromaEditor/README.md

 <a name="PluginAddFrame"></a>
 **PluginAddFrame**

 Adds a frame to the `Chroma` animation and sets the `duration` (in seconds).
 The `color` is expected to be an array of the dimensions for the `deviceType/device`.
 The `length` parameter is the size of the `color` array.
 For `EChromaSDKDevice1DEnum` the array size should be `MAX LEDS`.
-For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` * `MAX COLUMN`.
+For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` times `MAX COLUMN`.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface